-Due to my current work at Google Summer of Code 2010 I’ve been setting up a small CI system for my personal use.
-Yes, it is an overkill, but I wanted to test it and, truth be told, the statistics provided by tools like Sonar and Hudson are priceless, they show you many potential errors you may have in the code, coverage you are missing… to express it in my native tongue: “és la óstia nen”
+Due to my current tasks at Google Summer of Code 2010 I've been setting up a small CI system for my personal use.
+Yes, it is an overkill, but I wanted to test it and, truth be told, the statistics provided by tools like Sonar and Hudson are priceless, they show you many potential errors you may have in the code, coverage you are missing, etc.

 I asked my friend Google for a guide on how to set them up together and it came up with this one.
 Easy five steps to set them up (check the link for more detail):